A comprehensive study of the inclusive production of negative pions in p+p collisions for interaction energies from 3 GeV to 13 TeV covering the non-perturbative sector of the Strong Interaction: Data treatment

-The 40 experiments introduced in Sect.~\ref{sec:exp_sit} collected results for about 4500 data points widely spread over the phase space region defined above.
-The establishment of a common and consistent data base from these results requires several steps:
+A general overview over the experiments introduced above and the totality of the more than 4000 data points concerned, in addition with an unprecedented precision, has as yet never been attempted.
+Several steps are mandatory in order to achieve a common and consistent data base:

-\begin{enumerate}[label=(\alph*)] \item Two-dimensional interpolation of the double-differential cross sections for each data set at fixed s into the grid for $p_T$/$y_{\textrm{lab}}$ or $p_T$/$x_F$ defined above. \item Extension into a three-dimensional interpolation in momentum and $\log{s}$ in order to connect the data at different interaction energies. \item Scrutiny of each data set in turn to check for individual deviations precluding the establishment of a consistent ensemble.
+\begin{enumerate}[label=(\alph*)] \item A first, two-dimensional interpolation of the double-differential cross sections for each data set at fixed $s$ into the binning grid in $p_T$/$y_{\textrm{lab}}$ or $p_T$/$x_F$ defined above. \item Extension into a three-dimensional interpolation in momentum and $\log{s}$ in order to connect the data at different interaction energies. \item Scrutiny of each data set in turn in order to check for individual deviations precluding the establishment of a consistent ensemble.
 This concerns the detection of overall inconsistencies for instance in absolute normalization, see Fig.~\ref{fig:factor}, or eventually the partial or complete exclusion of results. \end{enumerate}

-The task of interpolation is not facilitated by the fact that none of the dependences of the cross section on the kinematical variables is predictable in the framework of non-perturbative QCD.
-At the level of precision reached in this study it becomes evident that also any approximation by simple algorithms - as for instance exponential $p_T$ and $m_T$ dependences or Gaussian or double-Gaussian rapidity dependences will completely fail to describe the data.
-It has instead been decided to recur to recursive eye-ball fits in all three dimensions where a local precision of about 2\% is readily achieved and the physics constraints and boundary conditions may be easily taken into account.

-If, for each data point and dimension, the $\pm$2 neighbouring points are taken into account for the local interpolation, one obtains a contributing ensemble of 15 points resulting in a reduction of the local statistical error by about a factor of 3 to 4.
-The physics request of local continuity and smoothness presents an additional very strong constraint.
+In the following argumentation the chosen procedures will be described in some detail.
+It has been, however, clear to the authors from the outset that human intervention and judgement on several levels was needed in order to achieve the desired result, in peculiar concerning the overall precision.